invertedv/invertedv.github.io/about.md

 [MDSI](https://en.wikipedia.org/wiki/Applicon).
 My project was to write a spelling checker!

 I earned a PhD in statistics from Texas A&M with an emphasis in statistical computing.
-While at A&M, I wrote MATRIX in MS Pascal and assembly for MS DOS.
-It was an interpretted matrix language (think R but at the time New S was under development at Bell Labs).
+While at A&M, I wrote MATRIX in MS Pascal and assembly languages on MS DOS.
+MATRIX was an interpretted matrix language (think R but at the time New S was under development at Bell Labs).
 The source code and executable are [here](https://www.dropbox.com/sh/uhhz1ahssjtlx4z/AAC4g3BxrQ6tgUwSoryqJ5ona?dl=0).
-It will run under DoxBox.
+It will run under DosBox.

 I've written user applications in VB, VBA (*sigh*, yes this is possible) and Python.
 These days I write in Go whenever possible.
 My apps have generally been a delivery system for models that